 The trial took place at two hospitals in the UK and Switzerland, and involved 136 people with Type 2 diabetes who needed insulin to manage their condition.

-Those using the artificial pancreas spent almost 25 per cent more time with blood glucose levels in the target range, compared to people using insulin injections, without an increased risk of hypos.
+Those using the artificial pancreas spent almost 25 per cent more time with blood sugar levels in the target range, compared to people using insulin injections, without an increased risk of hypos.

 The artificial pancreas isn’t available yet